New Brunswickers Defending their Human Rights

 Video Interview with NBASGA’s legal counsel, Larry Kowalchuk

-Three days following the filing of NBASGA’s ‘Science Suit‘, another group of 18 citizens, led by activist Willi Nolan, filed the ‘Peoples Suit’ against the Government of Canada, the Province of New Brunswick and SWN Resources Canada, a shale gas company operating here.
+Three days following the filing of NBASGA’s ‘Science Suit‘, another group of 18 citizens, filed the ‘Peoples Suit’ against the Government of Canada, the Province of New Brunswick and SWN Resources Canada, a shale gas company operating here.

 QUICK LINK: Read more about the Peoples Suit here.